- Food and Cooking»

-The flowers of caimito has a fragrant smell that develops into round green fruits that turns purple when ripe.
-The fruit is sweet and delicious and is one of the fruits that I grew up with.
+The flowers of caimito has a fragrant smell that develops into a round green fruit that turns purple when ripe.
+How does the caimito tastes?
+Sweet and delicious.

 The pulpy fruit itself has the same color like lanzones fruit when peeled.
-What I found attractive about the catmon fruit is the slanting sections of it and the reddish kinda veins on top as you see on the photo.
+What I found attractive about the catmon fruit is the slanting sections of it and the reddish kind of veins on top as you see on the photo.

 Mango, known as mangga is one of the delicious tropical fruits that is enjoyed in the country.

 Mangoes are rich in vitamins, minerals, poly-phenolic flavonoid antioxidant compounds and in pre-biotic dietary fiber.
-The green fruit is also use in making dip sauce along with tomatoes, ginger, and onion leaves with soy sauce or fish sauce.
+The green fruit is also use in making dip sauce along with tomatoes, chopped ginger and onion leaves with soy sauce or fish sauce.